-The issues
+The problem

 Autistic people are being failed, with devastating consequences.
 This can’t go on.

-No matter their needs or circumstances, our research has found one unifying experience that all autistic people face – being marginalised and let down by society.
-This is seen across almost every aspect of autistic people’s lives.
+No matter their needs or circumstances, our research has found one unifying experience that all autistic people face – being marginalised, discriminated against, and let down by society.

 High suicide rates – Autistic people are at least eight times more likely to die by suicide than non-autistic people.
+In our survey*, 86% of people believed suicide prevention in relation to autistic people is ‘bad’ or ‘very bad’.

 Poor mental health – 80% of autistic people suffer from mental health problems including severe anxiety and depression.
 This compares to 25% of the general population.
+A shocking 87% of those responding to our survey* said that mental health care in the NHS is ‘bad’ or ‘very bad’ – with over half saying it is very bad.

 Unemployment – Just 30% of autistic people of working age are in employment meaning the majority are living below the poverty line.

-We tackle these issues in a number of ways.
 By commissioning breakthrough research, working with the world’s leading academics, including Cambridge University’s Autism Research Centre, and bringing that together with the real-life experiences of autistic people, we’re building evidence that can’t be ignored.

-But evidence does not achieve change by itself.
-We also campaign from a position of authority, working with autistic people and their families to mobilise action and send strong messages to those who have the power to make change happen, whether that’s the Government, the NHS or the systems that impact autistic people’s daily lives.
+High quality evidence is vital when we’re making a case for change, but evidence does not achieve that change by itself.
+We also work to improve and scale up successful and promising approaches, squeezing maximum impact from the good practice already being done by so many.
+And we campaign from a position of authority, working with autistic people and their families to mobilise action and send strong messages to those who have the power to make change happen, whether that’s the Government, the NHS or the systems that impact autistic people’s daily lives.
+We are unafraid to challenge the status quo and to push for action.

 We’re here to make a difference.